Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Mezereum?

 This medicine proves effective in 30C potency.
-Mezereum 30C can be taken once or twice a week as per case requirement.
+Mezereum 30C can be taken once or twice a week, depending on the requirement.

 Signs And Symptoms Of Atopic Dermatitis

-Signs and Symptoms usually begin before 5 yrs of age.
+Signs and Symptoms usually begin before 5 years of age

 1. Dry, rough, red, itchy skin is the main sign of atopic dermatitis.
-The itching is mild to intense, varying from case to case.
-Itching is worse at night due to the warmth of the bed.
+The itching is mild to intense, and varies from case to case.
+It worsens at night due to the warmth of the bed.

 3. Thickening, Crusting And Scaling Of Skin

-4. Deep cracks and fissures with bleeding: It is noted in the long run.
+4. Deep cracks and fissures with bleeding, especially noted in the long run.

-5. Skin infection from excessive scratching can occur.
+5. Skin infection from excessive scratching may be seen.
 Red bumps and at times pus formation indicates infection.

 6. Body parts affected by atopic dermatitis:

-Although atopic dermatitis can appear on any part of the body, its common sites are bends of elbows, behind knees, face and neck.
-Other sites of infection may be around eyes and ankles.
-Scalp and face are the common sites in Infantile Eczema.
-Atopic Dermatitis in bends of elbow, knees or behind ears is known as Flexural Eczema.
+Although atopic dermatitis can appear on any part of the body, it can be commonly seen on the bends of the elbows, behind the knees, face, and neck.
+Other sites of infection may be around the eyes and ankles.
+The scalp and face are the common sites of Infantile Eczema.
+Atopic Dermatitis in the bends of the elbow, knees, or behind the ears is known as Flexural Eczema.

 Signs And Symptoms In Infants (Babies Less Than One Year of Age)